-Kick back with a coffee by the relaxing stream of the Takase River
+Kick back with a coffee by the relaxing Takase River

 murmur coffee Kyoto is a quaint café located along the bank of the beautiful tree-lined Takase River.
 The café’s name, murmur, comes from the sound of the rustling leaves, flowing stream and surrounding nature that makes you forget just how close you are to downtown.
 With both indoor and outdoor seating, you can sit back with a coffee and enjoy the sprawling greenery no matter where you sit.